dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.12 =
+- Fix: Reverting change from 5.0.11.
+The original way to store data was to always maintain one set of tables for all the sites in a network.
+See release notes for details.

 = 5.0.11 =
 - Fix: When activating the plugin on a single site, on a network WordPress installation, the plugin now creates the independent DB tables correctly, for each site on the network.